 In the poem, The Correspondent, which you can read in full here, the poet, who is a speaker in the poem, gives an account of Bosnian journalist, who has come to Kashmir on an assignment to film the warlike situation in the speaker’s country.
 While filming the documentary, the war correspondent comes to know that there is not much difference between his country and Kashmir.
-Both the countries are undergoing the same trauma of atrocities and violence.
+Both countries are undergoing the same trauma of atrocities and violence.
 Though some critics have developed their own view when it comes to the relationship of the speaker, who is a Kashmiri, and his lover who is from Sarajevo, my views, as far as I have read the poetic works of Agha Shahid Ali, are different from them.
 I don’t believe in deducing on the basis of words used in the poem unless the historical or literary background of the poet has not been researched and studied well.
-Yes, Ali does support all types of sexual relations, but that doesn’t mean the context of the poem is based on homoerotic relationship.
-In fact, the poem reveals the similar situation of both countries.
+Yes, Ali does support all types of sexual relations, but that doesn’t mean the context of the poem is based on a homoerotic relationship.
+In fact, the poem reveals a similar situation of both countries.

 In the very first line of the first stanza, when the speaker says, ‘There’s no way back to your country,’ he may also mean that the situation in Kashmir has become so worst that going out may endanger his life.
-Therefore, he must not leave the country till the situation gets normalized, but his lover says that he has his own responsibility to fulfil.
+Therefore, he must not leave the country till the situation gets normalized, but his lover says that he has his own responsibility to fulfill.

-The opening lines of the poem also hints that the speaker wants his partner to be around him, and in order to make his lover stay with him, the speaker even “takes off” his shadow, which is also meant by some critics that they are taking off their clothes to get involved in an act of physical intimacy.
+The opening lines of the poem also hint that the speaker wants his partner to be around him, and in order to make his lover stay with him, the speaker even “takes off” his shadow, which is also meant by some critics that they are taking off their clothes to get involved in an act of physical intimacy.
 However, it is to be understood here that when the speaker says, “there’s no electricity,” he lights up a dim kerosene lamp so that the darkness of violence could be diminished to some extent.
 Right when the speaker is lighting up a dim kerosene lamp, there is a soundtrack of exploding grenades, which also suggests that the war is still on, and the people of Kashmir are still in the same situation.